-Starch synthase (EC 2.4.1.21) is an enzyme that catalyzes the transfer of glucose molecules from ADP-glucose to the non-reducing end of a pre-existing α-(1→4) linked glucan chain, to which the monosaccharides are linked by an α-(1→4) glycosidic bond.[4]
+Starch synthase (EC 2.4.1.21) is an enzyme that catalyzes the transfer of glucose molecules from ADP-glucose to the non-reducing end of a pre-existing α-(1→4) linked glucan chain, to which the monosaccharides are attached via an α-(1→4) glycosidic bond.[1]

 This enzymatic activity is involved in the synthesis of amylose and amylopectin, the two major constituents of starch, which is the main storage form of carbohydrates in plants.[2]